 Welcome Parents!
 We have compiled the information below to help answer some of the questions you may have about your son/daughter studying abroad.
 However, we also feel strongly that your son/daughter should do their own research about the study abroad experience they are about to have.
-Please advise them to attend a Study Abroad 101 info session in our office for a comprehensive orientation to study abroad and to meet with a Study Abroad Advisor.
+Please advise them to meet with a Study Abroad Peer Mentor in our office for a comprehensive orientation to study abroad and to meet with a Study Abroad Advisor.

 Benefits of Study Abroad